andruhon/django-easyextjs4/README.md

 EasyExtJS4 is a python package.
 It will manage for you all the communication with ExtJS (also compatible with Sencha Touch).
 Make available your classes and methods is extremely simplified as you'll see.

+## Donate
+You like this project.
+You want this project continues to evolve.
+You want me to publish projects even more interesting.
+So don't forget to click on the "Donate" button to the right of the project name.

 ## History

 * 1.0 : First version